AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/get-started.md

 **Required permissions**

 To add the required permissions, include the new use case playbook sandbox in roles that you've already configured, including those used for other development sandboxes.
-Alternatively, you could also consider adding new role(s) with [the required permissions - herv]().
+Alternatively, you could also consider adding new role(s) with [the required permissions](/help/access-control/home.md#sandboxes-and-permissions).

 <!-- ![Required permissions](/help/use-case-playbooks/assets/playbooks/get-started/.png) -->

 **Setting up a role for Playbooks:**

-Set up a new role with the necessary permissions for essential playbook tasks.
-Create the role and add the new sandbox to it, as shown below. [ask herv where can I link to create a new role ...doc]()
+[Set up a new role](/help/access-control/abac/ui/permissions.md) with the necessary permissions for essential playbook tasks.
+Create the role and add the new sandbox to it, as shown below.

 <!-- ![Create a role and add it to the Sandbox](/help/use-case-playbooks/assets/playbooks/get-started/.png) -->